A Buddhist Community based on friendship and a shared vision of what is most valuable in life.

 Padmasiddhi was ordained in 1996 and his name means, Lotus Success.
 He is happy to share his love of the Dharma and you will find him at the MBC most Tuesdays and leading the monthly meditation day retreats.
 Padmasiddhi currently managers the MBC Bookshop.

 Apada is the Men’s Mitra Convenor, supporting those who have made a commitment to practicing Buddhism with the Triratna Buddhist Community.
 Apada was ordained in 2014 and his name means in Pali, The Trackless One.
 Apada leads the meditation day retreats and meditation and Buddhism courses throughout the year as well as being part of the Men’s Study Team.
-Serves as Secretary on the MBC Management Committee.
+Serves on the MBC Management Committee.

 Arunamalin was ordained in 2004 and his name means, Surrounded by the Dawn Sun.
 A leader of Men’s Study on Monday Night and meditation courses.
 He is a Private Preceptor, supporting and mentoring men who wish to join the Order.